Kihumba/private-/Phase-C/Python for Web/Curriculum/2 - Token-Based Authentication/README.md

 ----------
 Complete understanding of this skill means a good grasp of the best practices associated with:

+- Process of Token-Based Authentication
 - Creating Tokens
-- Using Tokens for Authentication
+- Workflow associated with using Tokens for Authentication

 **Output**